rohits301/ScribbleBoard/README.md

 * A real-time white board built using Javascript, HTML and CSS
 * The application uses Socket.io and Node events to reflect back real-time changes to multiple users
 * It has undo-redo features for the board
-* It has option to change colour of pen size of both pen and eraser
+* It has option to change colour of pen and size of both pen and eraser